A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 Wat Pho

 Next, make your way just one block south to Wat Pho or the Temple of the Reclining Buddha.
-As its name suggests what you’ll see here is a giant reclining Buddha statue and prepared to be blown away.
+As its name suggests what you’ll see here is a giant reclining Buddha statue prepared to be blown away.
 This gold-plated Buddha is 45m long and 15 metres high and its feet are encrusted in mother pearl.

 This is the oldest and largest temple in Bangkok and if you visit just one during your 4 days in Bangkok itinerary, make sure it’s this one or Wat Arun.